breeze0305/Zombie_VS_Plant_withYOLO/README_EN.md

 * Application execution code
 * YOLO v10 pre-trained weights

+## Demo
+> The level is located in the adventure mode 2-5 of the first generation of the PC version of ZVP, or you can find the "Bowling Zombies" level in the "Mini-Games" section after completing the game.
+The adventure mode level is relatively simple.
+If your trained model cannot pass the "Bowling Zombies" level in the "Mini-Games" section, please try testing it in the adventure mode.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9QPceNWJzYY?si=TsHxX-QR8kJcvOA0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Installation
 ### Setup
 **Step 0.** It is recommended to use conda as a virtual environment management tool and use Python version 3.8 or higher.